powercord-org/powercord-backend/docs/3-advanced-plugins/0-net.md

 however it has some slight implementation differences that are documented below.

 >note
 > In DevTools, you can use the modified `fetch` method by calling `$pc.native.net.fetch`.
+The classic `fetch` remains
+> untouched.

 ### Differences
-Our `fetch` implementation differs in some ways, because unnecessary in the context of application-level http request compared to te more classic browser security concerns.
+Our `fetch` implementation differs in some ways, because unnecessary in the context of application-level http request compared to the more classic browser security concerns.

 All of the following initialization parameters are **ignored** when calling `fetch`:
  - `mode`